-For preseason practices in August (starting August 3rd), if your child is in Chicago with no previously scheduled, justifiable event, we expect him to be at practice.
-What is justifiable?
+Major, preplanned event - What is a major, preplanned event in August?
 If you are wondering whether it is or isn't, it probably isn't.
-We are not looking to get into semantics on the word justifiable, we are looking to teach kids commitment because we believe that is a positive for your child.
-Example: finishing up your baseball season with playoffs and playing games on Tuesday and Thursday is justifiable.
+We are not looking in to get into semantics on the word justifiable.
+We are looking to teach kids commitment because we believe that is a positive for your child.
+Example: finishing up the baseball season with playoffs and playing games on Tuesday and Thursday is justifiable.
 Skipping Wednesday football practice because baseball season is not over is not justifiable.

-Once the season begins, if a player misses one practice for unexcused reasons, he will have his playing time reduced in that week's game.
-If a player misses two or more practices for unexcused reasons, he will attend but not play in that week's game.
+IMPORTANT - In Season Practice Policy -Starting August 28th, practices are mandatory for all players except for academic, religious, or health reasons.
+If your son is going to miss practice for health, academic, or religious reasons, you must text, call, or email your coach before practice.
+Once the season begins, after a player misses a practice for an unexcused reason, we will talk with the family.
+If a player misses after that, he will have his playing time reduced in that week's game.
+If a player misses two or more practices for unexcused reasons in the same week, he will attend, but not play in that week's game.